zudsniper/Discord-Py-Bot-Template/README.md

 # Discord Py Bot Template

-Discord.py is a library that allows you to make discord bots with python and this repo is a template of a bot which is made by using Discord.Py.
+Discord.py is a library that allows you to make discord bots with python. this repo is a template of a bot made using Discord.P should look like.
+Enjoy!
-- ✨I am trying to help the bot developing community with this template✨
+- ✨I am trying to help the bot development community with this template✨

 ## Features

-- 10+ ready to use functions.
+- 10+ ready-to-use functions.
-- Easy start for begginer bot developers.
+- Easy start for beginner bot developers.

 ## Notes From The Developer
-> It is recommended to use other sources to get started with the bot developement process and use this repo to take a look when you strugle or when you need to see a finished bot structure.
+> It is recommended to use other sources to get started with Discord bot development, then return to this repo when struggling, or when you want an idea as to the structure of a finished discord bot.
 >
 # Setup